bradsimpson213/star_trader_server/README.md

 # MVP
 - Ability to create new users and have user login with authorization
 - Users can buy and sell starships (include unique special ships)
-- Users can add new starships for sale (only basic not unique)
+- Users can post new starships for sale (only basic not unique)
 - Users can search for starships by starship class interface bar

 # BONUS / STRETCH GOALS